UPDATED Review: September 2017

 - $600 for a year (what am I paying for??)

-- Had to cancel through PayPal as no one answered my cancellation requests (sent 3 notifications prior to my year being up and they proceeded to bill me afterwards; asked for a refund for that extra month – all I head were crickets, so I had to manually cancel)
+- Had to cancel through PayPal as no one answered my cancellation requests (sent 3 notifications prior to my year being up and they proceeded to bill me afterward; asked for a refund for that extra month – all I heard were crickets, so I had to manually cancel)

 - There were focused only on one song, not my entire album